korotinmain/finoro/FINORO_QUICK_START.md

-# 🚀 Finario Quick Start: Implement Your First Project
+# 🚀 Finoro Quick Start: Implement Your First Project

 **Goal**: Create a working Projects Dashboard in 4-6 hours